nhsuk/see-a-gp/views/uti/main-content.md

 To help ease pain while your symptoms clear up:

-- take painkillers such as [paracetamol](http://www.nhs.uk/conditions/Painkillers-paracetamol/Pages/Introduction.aspx) - you can give children liquid paracetamol
+- take painkillers such as paracetamol - you can give children liquid paracetamol
-- **don’t** take  [NSAIDs](http://www.nhs.uk/Conditions/Anti-inflammatories-non-steroidal/Pages/Introduction.aspx) such as [ibuprofen](http://www.nhs.uk/Conditions/Painkillers-ibuprofen/Pages/Introduction.aspx) or [aspirin](http://www.nhs.uk/conditions/anti-platelets-aspirin-low-dose-/Pages/Introduction.aspx) if you have a kidney infection - this may increase the risk of kidney problems
+- **don’t** take NSAIDs or aspirin if you have a kidney infection - this may increase the risk of kidney problems
 - place a hot water bottle on your tummy, back or between your thighs
 - rest and drink plenty of fluids - this helps your body to flush out the bacteria